aws-amplify/amplify-js/docs/media/analytics_guide.md

 #### Manual Setup

-The manual setup enables you to use your existing Amazon Pinpoint resources in your app:
+The manual setup enables you to use your existing Amazon Pinpoint resource in your app.

 ```js
 import { Analytics } from 'aws-amplify';